 There's an entire library of add-ons tucked away in the Google Forms menu.
-Just click the menu, click Add-ons…, then find an add-on you want an install it.
+Just click the menu, click Add-ons, then find an add-on you want and install it.
 You'll then get a new puzzle piece icon in Google Forms, with a menu that lists each of your add-ons.

-Most Google Forms add-ons run in a pop-over on the lower right side of your forms editor, and they may also include an options pane that opens in the center of your editor.
-To open an add-on, just select it in the add-ons menu, manage its settings from its add-on pop-over, and it'll then run in the background automatically.
-There's no menu option to manage or remove add-ons; instead, just open the Add-ons pane again, find the add-on you want to remove, click the green Manage button, and then select Remove in its menu.
+Most add-ons run in a pop-up square on the lower right side of your forms editor, and they may also include an options pane for options that opens in the center of your editor.
+To open an add-on, just select it in the add-ons menu, manage its settings from its add-on pop-up, and it'll then run in the background automatically.
+There's no menu option to manage or remove add-ons; instead, just open the add-ons pane again, find the add-on you want to remove, click Manage, and then select Remove in its menu.

 Here are some of the best Forms add-ons to get started:

-Or, if you're storing your form data in a Google Sheets spreadsheet, there's a wealth of Sheets add-ons to do more with your data, which we'll look at in chapter 6.
+Or, if you're storing your form data in a Google Sheets spreadsheet, there's a wealth of Sheets add-ons to do more with your data.

 Need to receive files in a Google Form?
 There's no add-on for that, but you can use a Google Apps Script to accept files in a secondary form and add them to Google Drive.
-That's but one of the many things you could do with Google Apps Script, the scripting language for building macros and add-ons in Google's apps which we'll dive into in chapter 7 of this book.
+That's but one of the many things you could do with Google Apps Script, the scripting language for building macros and add-ons in Google's apps.

 Whether you need to make a simple poll or want a dynamic survey with customized questions for different response types, Google Forms has the essential tools you need.
 It's not the most powerful or customizable form builder.
 Instead, it's incredibly easy to use, right from your Google account.

-And thanks to its deep integration with Google Sheets—and a wealth of add-ons—it can be a powerful tool to gather data and mine it for insights without leaving Google Apps.
+And thanks to its deep integration with Google Sheets—and a wealth of add-ons—it can be a powerful tool to gather data and mine it for insights without leaving Google Workspace.